omarreis/LangTool/README.md

 The program manages LNG ( language files ) to be used with component TLang.
 This app offers some features not found in the original TLang IDE editor.

-LangTool is a Firemonkey app (multiplatform).
+LangTool can installed on the Delphi IDE or run as a desktop app.
 Tested on Windows 10.

 Compiled with Delphi 10.3.3

 ## What's inside LNG files ?